 You can add 'working' doors to larger buildings as shown below.
 You need stiff wire for this, fuse wire or florists wire is not stiff enough.
 The best is Slaters 20 thou brass wire or thin 'piano wire' (available from many model shops), a (thin) paper clip can be used if you take time to get it dead square but these tend to be rather thick.
 Take the wire and bend it as shown (1).
 Smear a trace of Vaselene or similar onto the wire then add a double thickness of paper folded and glued as shown (2).
 Glue the card door to the paper wrapper (3).
 Bend the free ends of the wire as shown (4a) and add a cosmetic wrapper (4b).
 Glue the ends of the wire to the inside of the building doorway, I always add paper and glue over the wire as shown (5) (I do this even when adding a printed interior cladding).
 The result is working doors, which adds greatly to the 'play value' of the thing.
 The example shown has these doors (and also a hay loft wherein a plucky British airman (Airfix British ground crew) can hide).

-I made a set for one youngster, they were very young so I made the buildings from 2mm 'greyboard' card (80 thou - Difficult to cut as it is so thick but strong enough to survive being tossed into a toy box) The doors were also made from the same thick card, scribed with a ball-point pen to make the planks.
+I made a set for one youngster, they were very young so I made the buildings from 2mm 'greyboard' card (80 thou - Difficult to cut as it is so thick but strong enough to survive being tossed into a toy box).
+The building was clad in printed brick paper, small windows are cross-stich grating and a large window in one end is a 'tile spacer' set into slots cut in the greyboard.
+The doors were also made from the same thick card, scribed with a ball-point pen to make the planks.
 For the hinges I super-glued lengths of plastic cotton bud stems to the edge and super-glued a couple of layers of thick turkey foil over that and onto the door itself (this produces something akin to tinplate!).
 The hinges are long paper clips straightened out and glued to the inside walls with super glue.

 You can use this method to make working domestic doors in houses or shops if required, however this is fiddly and an easier option is to glue a strip of thin cloth to the inside to act as a hinge.